 - Raymond and Yoyo.
 I do not mean their characters either since they are like part of the main cast of the drama.
-However, I thought that this is like the 2nd time around and they do not end up together–once again.
-(Maybe TVB was compensating for Roger and Yoyo regarding to Last One Standing.)
+However, I thought that this is like the second time around and they do not end up together–once again.
+(Maybe TVB was compensating for Roger and Yoyo regarding Last One Standing.)

 - Ellesmere Choi and Queenie Chu.
 I know they were leading Team A of the three teams involved in the cases but I felt I rather see more development of their characters than seeing the draggy parts of the other characters.
 I actually liked this pairing very much but too bad not enough scenes of them.
-I liked their subtle fights and conflict of interests.
+I liked their subtle fights and conflict of interest.
 Then later they became more understanding of each other and thus came to peace with each other.
 (We could see hints that they will end up together but still would love to see that part rather than the other relationships in here.)